Equinitiindia/BhanuKiran/README.md

 ## What do we want you to do? ##
 We want you to create a REST API for a simple data set that we will provide.

-The REST API should allow for create, read, update and delete actions on resources.

 The API will be publicly accessible so consider the security implications of this.

 The sample data can be found here: [sample-data.json](https://github.com/philwebb-equiniti/equiniti-toplevel/blob/master/sample-data.json "sample-data.json")